SamAshurst/Project-NC-News/README.md

 ```
 npm start
 ```
-You can use software such as Insomnia to make request using `http://localhost:9090`
+You can use software such as Insomnia to make requests using `http://localhost:9090`

 ## Testing